Valuation Semirings: Valuation Maps on Semirings

 \end{definition}

-If we denote the units of a semiring $S$ by $U(S)$, it is easy to see that $U(S_v) \subseteq \{x\in S_v : v(x)=0 \}$ (Proposition \ref{units1}).
+If we denote the units of a semiring $S$ by $U(S)$, then $U(S_v) \subseteq \{x\in S_v : v(x)=0 \}$ (Proposition \ref{units1}).
 One may ask if these two sets are equal in general.
-We give a simple but useful example to show that they can be sometimes very different:
+In the following, we give simple but useful examples to show that the mentioned two sets can be sometimes different:

 \begin{example}